A physical model for efficient ranking in networks: The SpringRank model

 \section{The SpringRank model}

-We represent interactions between $N$ entities as a weighted directed network, where $A_{ij}$ is the number of interactions $i\!\to\!j$ suggesting that $i$ is ranked above $j$: for instance, the number of fights between $i$ and $j$ that $i$ has won, or the number of times that $j$ has endorsed $i$.
+We represent interactions between $N$ entities as a weighted directed network, where $A_{ij}$ is the number of interactions $i\!\to\!j$ suggesting that $i$ is ranked above $j$.
+This allows both ordinal and cardinal input, including where pairs interact multiple times.
+For instance, $A_{ij}$ could be the number of fights between $i$ and $j$ that $i$ has won, or the number of times that $j$ has endorsed $i$.

 Given the adjacency matrix $A$, our goal is to find a ranking of the nodes.
 To do so, the SpringRank model computes the optimal location of nodes in a hierarchy by imagining the network as a physical system.
-Specifically, each node $i$ is embedded at a real-valued position or rank $s_i$, and each directed edge $i\!\to\!j$ becomes an oriented spring with resting length $\ell > 0$ and displacement $s_i - s_j$.
-Thus, any individual spring will have energy zero when $s_i - s_j = \ell$ and positive energy otherwise.
+Specifically, each node $i$ is embedded at a real-valued position or rank $s_i$, and each directed edge $i\!\to\!j$ becomes an oriented spring with a nonzero resting length and displacement $s_i - s_j$.
+Since we are free to rescale the latent space and the energy scale, we set the spring constant and the resting length to $1$.
+Thus, the spring corresponding to an edge $i\!\to\!j$ has energy